 San Marino is not in the E.U. does that matter?

-Like a number of other small but independent European nations San Marino is not a member of the European Union, but it does have a very close association with Italy.
+Like a number of other small but independent European nations San Marino is not a member of the European Union, and has its own visa policies.
+San Marino has a very close association with Italy.
 This means that for all practical purposes, San Marino is an associate member of the Schengen block because of its Italian connection.
 Currently, visiting San Marino is just like going to a rather special region of Italy.
 If you are from one of the visa waiver countries mentioned above, your visit to San Marino is covered by your status in Italy as it is in any other Schengen member country.
-You will need to have an ETIAS authorisation for travel to San Marino once the system rolls out in early 2021.
+You will need an ETIAS authorisation to enter San Marino via Italy once the system rolls out in early 2021.

 Is San Marino worth visiting?

 San Marino is one of Europe’s tiniest countries with an area of less than 62 square kilometres.
 It claims to be the oldest republic in the world, so that makes it an interesting place to have a look at, if for nothing else.
 Actually, San Marino is still not entirely urbanised and has quite a lot of rural area outside the main city.
 San Marino, the city, is best walked around.
 This gives you the feel of the place rather than driving slowly around the narrow streets trying to find somewhere to park.
 The little streets are full of pleasant surprises.
 San Marino is quite a hilly place and you will find yourself winding around as you ascend and descend throughout the city.

 Will I need to apply for a San Marino ETIAS?